 Most admissions for graduate study are for “regular” status.
 On occasion, however, an applicant may be admitted on “conditional” status so that some deficiency can be removed and proficiency demonstrated.
 When this occurs, up to 12 units of specified performance in graduate or undergraduate course work may be required and/or steps must be taken in order to qualify for acceptance as a “regular” student.

 Completed applications must be submitted to the university by December 1st.
-All applications received by December 1st, will be considered for selected university fellowships.
+The application portal is on Eastern Standard Time.
+All applications received by December 1st will be considered for selected university fellowships.

-We strongly encourage applicant to apply for external funding.
+We strongly encourage applicants to apply for external funding.
 Below are a few options:

 Complete details on courses of instructions and degree requirements may be found in the University of Southern California Catalogue.